 |

-In the centre try a tapas and a glass of Malaga wine at Malaga's oldest tapas bar called " Antigua Casa de la Guardia ".
-Keep to the north side of the Alameda and find no. 16.
-Malaga is always closed for the siesta period, so this is a perfect time for a long relaxing lunch.
-Malaga boasts one of the highest concentrations of world class golf courses, to the extent that it is often dubbed "The Costa del Golf".
-For families there are theme parks, including water parks, go-karting, safari parks and many beautiful public gardens.
-For younger visitors the main areas of attraction are Benalmadena's Puerto Marina & '24 hour square' and Marbella's Puerto Banus.
-Both are very trendy and chic, but be warned the bars and clubs don't get busy until near midnight and stay open till dawn.
+Málaga is famous for its “pescaito frito”, an assortment of small fried fish including sardines and anchovies, best followed by a glass of ice cold vino at one of the many old fashioned bodegas in town.
+But if you want that absolute “catch of the day” freshness El Palo, a typical fisherman’s village just to the east, is the place to go.
+At Málaga’s oldest tapas bar “Antigua Casa de la Guardia”, try a tapas and glass of Málaga wine.
+Find no. 16 on the north side of Alameda Principal.
+Málaga closes for the siesta period, so this is a perfect time for a long relaxing lunch.
+Málaga boasts one of the highest concentrations of world class golf courses and is often nicknamed “The Costa del Golf”.
+Aside from the beaches, for families there are theme parks, water parks, safari parks, go-karting and many beautiful public gardens.
+Young visitors can enjoy Benalmadena’s Puerto Marina & ‘24 hour square’ and Marbella’s Puerto Banus, both very trendy and chic but be warned the bars and clubs don’t fill up until near midnight and stay open till dawn.

 Disclaimer: We've tried to make the information on this web site as accurate as possible, but it is provided 'as is' and we accept no responsibility for any loss, injury or inconvenience sustained by anyone resulting from this information. |